Saturday, November 6th, 2021

 9:30 am – 12:00 pm

 Mark Turdo, the curator of collections at the Museum of the American Revolution, will talk about the Rev. W. Herbert Burk, the rector at the Washington Memorial Chapel when it first opened in 1903.
 Turdo has amassed a large collection of artifacts, documents and images about the history of Valley Forge that are now in the museum.
 This is the fall forum of the diocesan History Committee.
-This event is in person but attendees who want to attend virtually should contact William Cutler for access.
+This event is in person.
+Those who want to attend this online forum should email: firstname.lastname@example.org.

 About Mark Turdo